VCoder4646/VCoder4646/README.md

 <tr>
 <td width="50%">

-🔍 I'm <b>Vasanth S</b>, a passionate AI/ML Developer and researcher currently pursuing my B.Tech in <b>Artificial Intelligence and Data Science</b> at <b>K.S.
+🔍 I'm <b>Vasanth S</b>, an AI/ML Developer and researcher pursuing a B.Tech in <b>Artificial Intelligence and Data Science</b> at <b>K.S.
 Rangasamy College of Technology</b>.

-🚀 I love building real-world applications using <b>transformer models</b>, <b>computer vision</b>, and <b>natural language processing</b>, with a strong focus on model optimization and empirical research.
+🚀 I build real-world solutions using <b>transformers, NLP, and computer vision</b>, with a focus on model optimization and empirical research.

+🧠 I'm deeply interested in <b>LLMs, AGI systems, and autonomous AI agents</b>, and I explore areas like <b>tokenization, fine-tuning, and data-centric AI</b>.

+🛠️ I work with tools like <b>PyTorch, LangChain, Hugging Face, and MLflow</b> to develop, analyze, and scale intelligent systems.

+🌱 I'm continuously learning and exploring new ideas in <b>AI safety, interpretability, and scalable model design</b>.

 </td>
 <td width="50%" align="center">